Fishing Ships and more!

-If you’re traveling from Nagasaki Station, the easiest route is via bus which will set you back about 1,500 yen and take a little over 1 hour and 30 minutes.
+If you’re travelling from Nagasaki Station, the easiest route is via bus which will set you back about 1,500 yen and take a little over 1 hour and 30 minutes.

 As mentioned central Sasebo station is situated almost in the middle of the city, surrounded by a harbour, a few arcades and an abundance of American Influence, especially at night.
-While the city does have its fair share of retail chains like Starbucks and McDonald’s, the clear effect is not only the large amount of Sasebo Burger shops, but also the large amount of American themed bars.
+While the city does have its fair share of retail chains like Starbucks and McDonald’s, the clear effect is not only a large amount of Sasebo Burger shops but also a large amount of American themed bars.
 You can almost find one on each block’s corner, with their glaring Neon Budweiser and Corona signs, all designed to appeal to their local American crowd.

 Anyhow, if you happen to be out in Kyushu, and you’re close to Sasebo or the Nagasaki area, Sasebo offers light entertainment.
 It is good for a day trip, to try their famous cuisine and/or to spend with your date at one of the many lookouts while you watch the pretty colours of the night fade with the falling sun.